cnosdb/docs/docs/en/latest/reference/tools.md

 Run the following command to start the CLI program in the root directory of CnosDB source code.

 ```
-    cargo run --package client --bin client
+    cnosdb-cli
 ```

 The parameters of CLI program are as follows:

 ```
     -h --host CnosDB            Host of the service.
-The default is "0.0.0.0".
+The default is "localhost".
     -p --port CnosDB            Port of the service.
 The default is 8902.
     -u --user                   Username.
 The default value is "CnosDB".
     -p --password               Password.
 None by default.